 How coronavirus can end up in your homes through the things you buy

 - Foods and groceries and anything that you order online come into your house packaged into cardboard boxes.
-Similarly, when you go grocery shopping, you store them into paper or plastic bags.
+Similarly, when you go grocery shopping, you store them in paper or plastic bags.

 - In the market, many people touch the fruits, vegetables or other things that you finally end up buying.
 If anyone of them has the infection, the viruses could be present on the surface of the foods or there could be traces of the virus on the packaging as well.